 Now we can write the efficiency of the Diesel Cycle is from all the above equations

 The efficiency of the Diesel Engine is different from the Otto cycle.
-For the given compression ratio the Otto cycle has the more efficiency.
-From the above Diesel cycle efficiency equation, Efficiency of the diesel cycle depends up on the cut off ratio.
+For the given compression ratio the Otto cycle has more efficiency.
+From the above Diesel cycle efficiency equation. the

 The compression ratios of the Diesel engines usually ranging from 16 to 20 whereas the Otto cycle engine is

-We have discuss the combustion process of the Diesel cycle engine with the P-V and T-S diagrams and also we have derived the equation for the Efficiency and we compared the efficiency of the Diesel cycle along with the Otto cycle.
-Please let us know your thought in the comment section below.
+We have discussed the combustion process of the Diesel cycle engine with the P-V and T-S diagrams and also we have derived the equation for the Efficiency and we compared the efficiency of the Diesel cycle along with the Otto cycle.
+If you have any thoughts about this topic, Please let us know in the comment section below.